 Please contact Dorcas Thompson for more information.

 Wayne Presbyterian Church typically coordinates two drives each year (January and June).
-For 2017, 81 pints were collected in January and an additional 38 pints were collected in June.
-Combined, this ministry saves over 400 lives.
+Combined, this ministry saves over 400 lives a year.

-For more information, please contact Frank McPherson or Mary Ellen Smith, R.N.
+For more information, please contact Mary Ellen Smith, R.N.

 We continue our partnership with Joseph's People, a faith based organization committed to offering support, guidance and job counseling services to the people throughout the region who are unemployed or seeking full employment.
 We meet on the 2nd and 4th Wednesday of each month covering topics such as LinkedIn, social media, excel, re-entering the workforce and job search and resume strategies for recent graduates.
 Some programs are needs-specific for those just entering the work force and those with long term unemployment.
 This networking group met with approximately 55 people in 2017.